 Stock Dinosaurs: Dinosaur KidKid Dinosaur is able to shapeshift into any dinosaur he knows.
 He knows a lot of them and is bugged by people who know only T-Rex and pteranodon.

 Stock Superpowers: this is a very, very long list.
 And not all the powers here have a trope because the Wild Cards authors were pretty inventive.
-Croyd Crenson, aka The Sleeper, is Blessed with Suck, as he falls asleep, then wakes up having turned a different Wild Card every time, including Jokers, spending weeks to months in a coccoon-like metamorphosis.
+Croyd Crenson, AKA The Sleeper, is speculated to be a unique malaria-like case of permanent re-infection.
+Croyd would be Blessed with Suck, as he falls asleep, then wakes up having turned a different Wild Card every time, including Jokers, spending weeks to months in a coccoon-like metamorphosis.
 Said metamorphosis isn't painless and sometimes Croyd wakes up before completion.
 This is inverted into Cursed with Awesome, as Croyd

 chooses the life of a freelancer rogue